Quickstart

 const client = EventStoreDBClient.connectionString("esdb://localhost:2113?tls=false");

-- In step 2 of the code, review how the a new event is initiated:
+- In step 2 of the code, review how a new event is initiated:

 event_type = "SampleEventType" # Define the event type for the new event